Schur sector of Argyres-Douglas theory and $W$-algebra: The character of -algebra and the Schur index

 which is the same as the vacuum character of the affine $\fso_{2N-rm}$ with level $\tilde{k}=-h^\vee+\frac{h^\vee}{r}$.

 \textbf{Verification of S duality conjecture}: Consider a theory engineered by the following $(2,0)$ configuration

 Here $T_i$ are generic diagonal matrices.
 This theory has one exact marginal deformation, and the flavor symmetry is $U(1)^2\times SU(3)$.
 The weakly coupled gauge theory description is found in \cite{Xie:2016uqq,Xie:2017vaf}: the original theory is represented by a fourth punctured sphere with three identical $U(1)$ punctures and a $SU(3)$ puncture, while the weakly coupled gauge theory description is found by taking the degeneration limit of punctured sphere as shown in figure \ref{dual1}.
 The above S duality conjecture suggests that there is a symmetry exchanging three $U(1)$ punctures, and now we will use our index formula to confirm this speculation.
-The weakly coupled gauge theory is constructed by gauging the $SU(2)$ subgroup of a $D_2[SU(3)]$ theory and a $D_2[SU(5)]$ theory.
-The 2d VOA of $D_2[SU(3)]$ ($D_2[SU(5)]$) theory is $V^{-3/2}(\fsl_3)$ ($V^{-5/2}(\fsl_5)$).
+The weakly coupled gauge theory is constructed by gauging the $SU(2)$ subgroup of a $D_2[SU(3)]$ theory and a $D_2[SU(5)]$ theory.\footnote{We summarize different notations of AD theories and their relations together with corresponding references in appendix \ref{sec:app:ADs}. } The 2d VOA of $D_2[SU(3)]$ ($D_2[SU(5)]$) theory is $V^{-3/2}(\fsl_3)$ ($V^{-5/2}(\fsl_5)$).
 The flavor symmetry of the gauged theory is $SU(3)\times U(1)_a\times U(1)_b$, and the Schur index is

 with

 being the Schur index of the $SU(2)$ vector multiplet.
 Expanded in the power series of $q$, the index is

 where two $U(1)$ fugacities are defined as $a=e^{2\pi \alpha(5h_1+3h_2)}$ and $b=e^{2\pi \beta(5h_1-3h_2)}$ with $h_1$ and $h_2$ being Cartans of two remaining $U(1)$'s in $SU(3)$ and $SU(5)$ after gauging the $SU(2)$.
 The index is not only symmetric under the exchange of $a$ and $b$, but also symmetric under the permutation of $a$, $b$ and $c$ if we replace $ab$ by $1/c$.
 One can also see the same symmetry in higher order terms.
 This fact comes from the permutations symmetry of the three simple punctures in the 6d construction shown in \ref{fig:3pSdual}.
 The third $U(1)$ is just formal because the coefficient of the term linear in $q$ indicates that there are only two $U(1)$ currents.